 Study Leader Participating CPCs Budget request (2019) Notes

 Biology - Consortium Consortium €70,000 (sampling +

 Age and growth (Project leader: (participating start processing)

 Biology - Canada) CPCs/Institutes) €30,000 (sampling +

 Reproduction (Med. coordinator: histology for

 Univ.
 Genoa, Italy) validating

 macroscopic criteria)

 Biology - Genetics €100,000 (sampling + A Call for

 start processing) Tenders to

 start

 analyzing

 the genetic

 collection

-(NGS)
+747 1 1 A 0 1.1 045 000 (1 (NGS)

 Workshop - Age Consortium Consortium labs €45,000 (inter-lab Consider

 and reproduction working on biology calibration for age invitation of

 and experts on SWO readings and 1-2 external

 biology reproductive scales) experts on

-SWO ageing

-and biology
+SWO ageing and biology

-Satellite tagging Managed by SWO Any CPC with €50,000
+Catallita tagging Managed by SWO Any CPC with €50,000 and biology

-SG (represented possibility to deploy (including funds for
+Satellite tagging SG (represented possibility to deploy (including funds for

 by the Chair) satellite tags in the tags + ARGOS +

-stocks mixing areas payment of release
+by the chair j stocks mixing areas payment of release

-SWO)
+Stocks mining areas SWO)

 TOTAL €295,000

-For the Mediterranean stock, the last assessment was conducted in 2016.
+For the Mediterranean stock, the last assessment was conducted in 2016 (Anon.
+2017g).
 The next assessment should take place not before 2020 in order to give more time for additional data to be collected and see the effects of the recently adopted Rec.
 16-05.
 Additionally, a data preparatory meeting should be conducted the year before, to analyze and prepare data for the stock assessment.